mathie/nanowrimo/_drafts/the-single-irresponsibility-principle.md

 ## The Rails View

-Now we're on to day three of "Learn Rails in 21 days": Implementing the Rails backend.
+Now we're on to day three of "Learn Rails in 21 days": Implementing the Rails back end.
 We are responsible developers, of course, so it's not like we're going to eschew accessibility and usability by building a single page JavaScript application with an API backend (tempting though it is, because all our friends are doing it).
 We're going to build a proper Rails application, which we'll